vwt-digital/sec-helpers/README.md

-# sec-helpers
+# Sec-helpers
-Collection of dynamic security related helpers.
+Collection of dynamic security related helpers (DAST).

 Sec-helpers is a bundle of useful tests and validators to ensure the security of a given domain.